-At John Betts Primary School we have a 3 tiered approach to supporting a child’s learning.
+At John Betts Primary School we have a 3-tiered approach to support a child’s learning.

 Universal – this is the quality first teaching your child will receive from her/his class teacher and may include some minor adaptations to match learning needs.